-Section 7.2 Can we change your monthly plan premium during the year?
+Section 5.2 Can we change your monthly plan premium during the year?

-No. We are not allowed to begin charging a monthly plan premium during the year.
+No. We are not allowed to change the amount we charge for the plan's monthly plan premium during the year.
 If the monthly plan premium changes for next year we will tell you in September and the change will take effect on January 1.

-However, in some cases, you may need to start paying or may be able to stop paying a late enrollment penalty.
-(The late enrollment penalty may apply if you had a continuous period of 63 days or more when you didn't have "creditable" prescription drug coverage.)
+However, in some cases, you may be able to stop paying a late enrollment penalty, if owed, or need to start paying a late enrollment penalty.
 This could happen if you become eligible for the "Extra Help" program or if you lose your eligibility for the "Extra Help" program during the year: